brian-nguyen329/CSE230Project_GH/README.md

 4. Score multiplier
 5. Users can import own music

+## Testing
+We created Unit Tests using the Tasty, inspired by the HUnit package.
+Board.hs, Logic.hs, and Graphic.hs contain unit tests categorized by what they're mainly dealing with.
+All of these tests are aggregated and run in Test.hs

+Run <code> stack test </code> to run the Test Suite and se

 ## Contributions
 Justin:
 Core functionality such as: tiles falling down and the graphics of the tiles.
 Optimized the smoothness of the game by debugging unnecessary features.